 People Watching Style - Special Ordinary Days

 I was waiting in a long line at Home Depot on a cold and wet spring morning.
 Depending on your mindset, long lines don’t have to be a bad thing; especially if you like to people watch :) At the front of the line was the reason for the holdup: a woman with about 10 gallons of paint.
-Most people that morning were covered up in rain gear, but not this woman.
+Most people that morning were covered up in rain gear, but not this lady.
 I’m not sure how she managed not to be soaking wet.
 I was struck by what she was wearing: a cheery red floral shirt over a black tank top and jeans.
-It was so bright and happy on that dreary morning.
+It was bright and happy on that dreary morning.
 It was also such a sweet sight to see how she interacted with her middle school-aged daughter.
 Her manner was so loving and patient.
 They seemed to be having a special outing together even though it was in an ordinary place like Home Depot.
 Watching them, I almost forgot that I was there waiting to have my can of paint shaken up.

 As I got myself dressed earlier that morning, I wasn’t thinking about how beautifully I could put myself together.
 I was dressing for the weather, and my gear was nothing special.
 Ok, maybe my feet.
 I was wearing my leopard flats (they do put a smile on my face whenever I wear them!) but they were absolutely soaked by the time I made it into the store.
 Her shoes?
-Sandals with sparkles on the uppers.
+Sandals with sparkles.
 This woman didn’t seem to care that it was raining out.
-It was cold and wet but she was dressed (and acted) as though she was celebrating a day at Home Depot for paint.
+It was cold and wet but she was dressed (and acted) as though she was celebrating a day going to Home Depot for paint.
 She left such an impression on me that I couldn’t help but think how one day her daughter will remember how her mom dressed and acted as though the ordinary days spent with her were something special.
 That’s the impression I want to leave with my loved ones.

 Lately, I’ve been reaching for those florals in my closet and digging out some sparkly sandals.
 With such a busy print stealing the scene, accessories can be kept to a minimum.
 It’s an easy peasy way to get dressed.
 I don’t like a lot of things going on in my outfits, so if I wear shoes with rhinestones, I let the shoes be the focus and keep the rest of the outfit toned down.
 However you do it, it’s fun to look down at girly, sparkly feet.